AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-receipt-message.md

 # Sample Message to Partners after Inbound Processing{#sample-message-to-partners-after-inbound-processing}

-Whenever an inbound Server-to-Server file is processed, a receipt is sent via email to partner solutions and, if configured, to the partner.
+Whenever an inbound [!UICONTROL Server-to-Server] file is processed, a receipt is sent via email to partner solutions and, if configured, to the partner.

 <!--